Parallel Python#

 • Multi-core or multi-node: dask and mpi4py

-If unsure, start with Dask, it is one of the newest, most versatile and easy to use.
-But Dask has many options and alternatives, multiprocessing might be easier to learn as first.
-All of the above mentioned spatial libraries use Dask, except osmnx, which uses multiprocessing.
+If unsure, start with Dask, it is one of the newest, most versatile and most easy to use.
+There are, of course, many options and alternatives to Dask. multiprocessing might be the easiest to learn first.
+All of the above-mentioned spatial libraries use Dask, except osmnx, which uses multiprocessing.

 len(os.sched_getaffinity(0))